-Instead, if you don’t see your correctly formatted post in the #cms4610 search results, just let me know this via email and include your Twitter username in the message.
+Instead, if you don’t see your correctly formatted post in the #cms4610 search results, let me know this via email and include a link to your Twitter post in the message.

-The due dates for your assignment can be found in Georgia View, under the “Groups” module.
+The due dates for your assignment can be found in Georgia View, in the Announcements tool.

-By the end of the week assigned to you, use your account to complete the following assignment.
+By the end of each week assigned to you, use your account to complete the following assignment.

 - Tweet a link to the story from your Twitter account.

-- Include in the tweet a concrete explanation of the story’s relevance to our class.
+- Include in the tweet a explicit reference to our assignment materials as well as a concrete explanation of the story’s relevance to our class

 - Important: Include the #cms4610 hash tag in your tweet.

 Remember that Step 3 in the list above is crucial, and it’s also hard: doing everything else and linking your story to our class material—all in 280 characters or less—will take some careful writing and editing.
 The clearer the link, the better your grade for this assignment.
 The image below demonstrates the kind of explicit link that I am expecting.